Unlock Your Nature Informed Therapy Certification:

 Post-Training Mentorship Program

 Embark on the final step towards your Nature Informed Therapy (NIT) certification.
-Designed exclusively for mental health professionals, our post-training mentorship program bridges theory and practice, ensuring you're fully equipped to integrate nature into your therapeutic approach.
+Designed for mental health professionals and allied disciplines, our post-training mentorship program bridges theory and practice, ensuring you're fully equipped to integrate nature into your working approach.

 Pathway to Certification